Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Methods

 \subsection{Estimation of the number of latent factors}

 Performing our proposed \textbf{glmmPen\_FA} method requires specifying the number of latent factors $r$.
-Since $r$ is typically unknown \emph{a priori}, this value needs to be estimated.
-There have been several proposed methods of estimating $r$ for the approximate factor model \citep{bai_ng2002,ahn2013eigenvalue,onatski2010determining,kapetanios2010testing}.
+Since $r$ is typically unknown \textit{a priori}, this value needs to be estimated.
+We estimate $r$ at the very beginning of the algorithm, and then use this estimated value in all later model estimations during the variable selection procedure.

+There have been several proposed methods of estimating $r$ for the approximate factor model.
 We tried the Eigenvalue Ratio method and Growth Ratio method developed by \cite{ahn2013eigenvalue} as well as the method proposed in \cite{bai_ng2002}.
-We found the Growth Ratio (GR) method gave the most accurate estimates of $r$.
+We found that the Growth Ratio (GR) method gave the most accurate estimates of $r$ within our application.
 Therefore, in this section, we will describe how we implement the GR method to estimate $r$.
 The GR method is used in all of our numerical works.

 To apply the GR method to our problem, we need a $q \times K$ matrix of observed random effects.
-Since we can never observe the random effects, we instead calculate pseudo random effects by first fitting a penalized generalized linear model with a small penalty to each group individually.
+Since we can never observe the random effects, we instead calculate pseudo random effects by first fitting a penalized generalized linear model with a small penalty to each group separately.
 We then take these group-specific estimates and center them so that all features have a mean of 0.
 Let these $q$-dimensional group-specific estimates be denoted as $\boldsymbol{\hat \gamma_k}$ for each group $k=1,...,K$.
 We then define $\boldsymbol G = (\boldsymbol{\hat \gamma_1},...,\boldsymbol{\hat \gamma_K})$ as the final $q \times K$ matrix of pseudo random effects.

 Let $\psi_j(A)$ be the $j$-th largest eigenvalue of the positive semidefinite matrix $A$, and let $\tilde \mu_{qK,j} \equiv \psi_j (\bx G \bx G^T / (qK)) = \psi_j (\bx G^T \bx G / (qK))$.

 To find the GR estimator, we first order the eigenvalues of $\bx G \bx G^T / (qK)$ from largest to smallest.
 Then, we calculate the following ratios: